Tree Tensor Networks Methods for Efficient Calculation of Molecular Vibrational Spectra: Abstract

 \section{Abstract}

 We develop and employ general Tree Tensor Networks (TTNs) to compute the vibrational spectra for two model systems: a set of 64-dimensional coupled oscillators and acetonitrile.
-We explore various tree architectures, ranging from the simple linear structure of Matrix Product States (MPS), to trees where only the leaf nodes carry a physical leg---as seen in the underlying ansatz of the Multilayer Multiconfiguration Time-Dependent Hartree (ML-MCTDH) method---and further to more general trees in which all nodes are allowed to possess a physical leg.
+We explore various tree architectures, ranging from the simple linear structure of Matrix Product States (MPS), to trees where only the leaf nodes carry a physical leg---as commonly seen in the underlying ansatz of the Multilayer Multiconfiguration Time-Dependent Hartree (ML-MCTDH) method---and further to more general trees in which all nodes are allowed to possess a physical leg.
 In addition, we implement Locally Optimal Block Preconditioned Conjugate Gradient (LOBPCG) methods and Inverse Iteration methods as eigensolvers.
-By means of comprehensive benchmarking of runtime and accuracy, we demonstrate that sub-wavenumber accuracy in vibrational spectra is achievable with all TTN structures.
-MPS and three-legged tree tensor network states~(T3NS) have similar runtimes, whereas leaf-only trees require significantly more time.
+Benchmarking runtime and accuracy shows that all tested topologies can reach high accuracy.
+For acetonitrile, inverse-iteration refinement brings all 84 computed states below 1~cm$^{-1}$ error, while the fork-4 tree, a comb-like tree with four backbone nodes, provides the best overall balance between accuracy and cost.
+MPS remains computationally attractive, whereas more connected trees generally improve accuracy at fixed bond dimension.
 All numerical simulations were performed using PyTreeNet, a Python package designed for flexible tensor network computations.